Slider Image

 You’ll find classic combinations such as fresh shrimp and meat, as well as pure, fresh pork.
 Meanwhile some unique offerings, such as fish roe with fresh meat, and salted egg yolk with fresh meat, are tantalising unions that are not often found elsewhere.

-Though we did find ourselves a little lost in the variety, the one thing that stood out was the quality of the wonton skin.
+Though we did find ourselves a little lost in the variety, the one thing that stood out was the quality of the wanton skin.
 Thin, yet sturdy, it holds the filling perfectly, striking that fine balance of skin to filling.

 There’s an option to top up S$1.20 for the chilli oil sauce (and we did!) — it comes with a well-tempered kick that we thoroughly enjoyed.